How to keep more of your data in your own hands.

 | Innovis | innovis.com/personal/securityFreeze |

-Note: Freezing is free and can be temporarily lifted when needed.
+Freezing is free at all four bureaus and can be temporarily lifted online when you need to apply for credit.

 Financial Privacy Tips